aminaminian/rewards-api/README.md

-# Rewards APIs
+# Rewards service APIs

 ## Build the application

 ### Setup
 Please install the following tools on your local machine:
 - Java 17
-- maven 3
+- maven 3.x.x+

 ### Setup
 Pull the source code on your local repository, then run the application with: